Michael Corleone: The Godfather Part III

-Michael wryly observes Connie beginning to assume an active role in discussions of illegal family operations.
-(In The Godfather, Part II, Connie had still maintained ignorance of, or at least non-involvement in, the family's illegitimate activities.)

-Michael also disapproves of the romance developing between Vincent and Michael's daughter, Mary (Sofia Coppola).

-Apparently dismissing the incestuous aspects of the relationship (first cousins), Michael fears that Vincent's growing involvement in the Mafia will endanger Mary, just as it did Michael's first wife, Apollonia, ultimately leading to her death.

 On the night Michael announces he is dissolving his gambling empire, Zasa wipes out most of The Commission in a helicopter attack in Atlantic City.
 Michael escapes with help from Vincent and Neri.
-Just prior to the attack, Zasa bitterly confronts Michael, signaling open warfare among the mob families.

-Believing Zasa too limited to pull off such an ambitious assault, Michael realizes that old Corleone family friend, Don Altobello (Eli Wallach), is the brains behind the attempt on his life.
+Michael realizes that his old friend Don Altobello (Eli Wallach) is the brains behind the attempt on his life.
 Traumatized by the attack, Michael suffers a diabetic stroke, briefly incapacitating him.
 (Francis Ford Coppola reveals in his audio commentary that Michael is frequently seen drinking water in the first two films—subtle hints that he is a diabetic.)

-With Michael still bedridden, Connie (for the first time assuming a formal role in the Corleone Family's criminal activities) gives Vincent consent to assassinate Zasa.

-Disguised as an NYPD mounted officer, Vincent accomplishes this with a brazen horseback attack in the middle of an Italian street festival.

-Knowing that escalating mob violence runs the risk of endangering his plan to acquire Immobiliare, a now-recovering Michael is furious when receiving the news of the Zasa hit, and demands that no similar orders be issued while he is alive.
+With Michael still bedridden, Connie gives Vincent consent to assassinate Zasa.
+Disguised as an NYPD mounted officer, Vincent kills Zasa in the middle of an Italian street festival.
+Michael is infuriated upon learning of the hit, and demands that no similar orders be issued while he is alive.

-Michael demands full acceptance to his authority in a hospital room meeting with Neri, Vincent and Connie—implicitly acknowledging Connie's stature as an active participant in Family affairs.

-A seemingly healthy Michael returns to Sicily for Anthony's operatic debut at the Teatro Massimo.
+Michael returns to Sicily for Anthony's operatic debut at the Teatro Massimo.
 Suspecting that Altobello may make another attempt on his life, he has Vincent infiltrate Altobello's regime under the pretense of defecting.

 Michael and Kay tour Sicily together, during which Michael asks for Kay's forgiveness.
 Kay admits she will always love him, and they begin to rekindle their relationship.